HalimaBouzidi/HalimaBouzidi.github.io/_pages/about.md

 ### 🚀 Research Focus

-I'm passionate about developing **secure, efficient, and aligned AI systems** that are both powerful and safe for real-world deployment.
-My work focuses on creating **adversarial security tools** and **trustworthy AI solutions** that ensure AI systems behave reliably and efficiently.
-My expertise spans **Secure and Trustworthy AI**, **AI Safety**, **Adversarial Machine Learning**, and **Edge AI** deployment.
+I'm a Machine Learning and Security researcher focused on developing **AI systems that are secure, efficient, and aligned** with real-world demands.
+I work on **adversarial security tools** and **trustworthy AI methods** for **auditing** and strengthening the **robustness of ML systems**, ensuring they behave safely and reliably in practical deployment.
+My expertise spans **Secure and Trustworthy AI**, **Adversarial Machine Learning**, and **Efficient AI** deployment.

 My research lives at the **exciting intersection** of:
-- 🛡️ **Secure Machine Learning**: Adversarial ML, Robustness evaluation, Physical adversarial attacks, Red-teaming of AI systems.
+- 🛡️ **Secure Machine Learning**: Adversarial ML, Robustness Evaluation, Physical Adversarial Attacks, Red-teaming of ML Systems.
-- 🤖 **Efficient Machine Learning**: Hardware-aware Neural Architecture Search (NAS), Graph neural networks, Edge AI, Energy-efficiency.
+- 🤖 **Efficient Machine Learning**: Hardware-aware Neural Architecture Search (NAS), Deep Neural Networks, Edge AI, Energy-efficiency.
-- 🎯 **Hardware-Software Co-Design**: Multi-objective optimization, Sensor-ML co-design for security, Resource-constrained intelligent systems.
+- 🎯 **Hardware-Software Co-Design**: Sensor-ML co-design for Security, Hardware-Software Co-design for Efficiency, Multi-objective Optimization, Resource-constrained Intelligent Systems.

 ---